Skip to content

 These 4 instances refer to:

-1. pressure from HEIs on the Bush administration post-9/11 to assist with recovery of international student enrollments which had declined severely due to a government emphasis on security and rigid screening of F-1 students
+1. pressure from HEIs on the Bush administration post-9/11 to assist with recovery of international student enrolments which had declined severely due to a government emphasis on security and rigid screening of F-1 students

 2. pressure from HEIs in the late 2000s to require accreditation of all ESL programs in the US, which would favor accredited institutions and more easily extend accreditation to in-house programs